cysouw/diathesis/text/c05_preverbs.md

 \ex.
  \a.
 Ich kaufe das Haus von ihm.
 Er verkauft mir das Haus.
  \b.
 Ich hänge die Bilder an die Wand.
-Ich behänge die Wand mit Bilder.
+Ich behänge die Wand mit Bildern.
  \c.
 Ich schütte das Wasser aus dem Eimer.
 Ich schütte den Eimer aus.

 Third, some verbs appear to be counterexamples to the generalization of accusative arguments with preverb diathesis because they do not have a full accusative argument after the application of the diathesis.
 However, they still have an accusative reflexive pronoun as a kind of formal substitute for the accusative.
 Note that functionally this reflexive pronoun is never coding a 'self-inflicting' reflexive construction, but only substitute for the 'missing' accusative argument.